seitanmen/joycon2cpp-MacPort/README.md

 If you want to build the project yourself, follow these instructions (Windows + Visual Studio):

+📦 Requirements

+Make sure the following are installed via Visual Studio Installer:

+✅ Visual Studio 2022 or newer (you'll probably be developing in this anyway)

+✅ Workload: Desktop development with C++

+✅ Component: Windows 10 or 11 SDK

+✅ Component: MSVC v14.x

+✅ (Optional but useful) C++/WinRT

 1. Open a command prompt or PowerShell in the project root folder.

 2. Create and enter a build directory: